-The Nominating Committee consists of the three most recent Past Presidents, the chair of the Publications Board, an at-large Board member or the most recent winner of the Spirit of ABC Award, and the Executive Director, who is an ex- officio, non-voting member (Bylaw 1.4.1).
-The current Immediate Past President chairs the committee (Bylaw 1.4.1).
+The Nominating Committee consists of the current President, the three most recent Past Presidents, the chair of the Publications Board, an at-large Board member or the most recent winner of the Spirit of ABC Award, and the Executive Director, who is an ex- officio, non-voting member.
+The current Immediate Past President chairs the committee.
+The current president may not serve as chair.
+(Bylaw 1.4.1).